Kefalonia

 The island has several names, which you can meet: its widely used name is Kefalonia, but it is known as Kefallinia, Cephalonia, Kefaloniá, or in Greek language Κεφαλονιά.
 This land is the largest member of the Ionian Islands with an area of 786 km2, but there are some other islands nearby with larger population.

 As the largest Ionian Island, Kefalonia has a unique and rich history.
-Some archeologists think this island was the geographical center of Homer’s Ithaca, the real birthplace and home of Odysseus.
+Some archeologists think this Greek island was the geographical center of Homer’s Ithaca, the real birthplace and home of Odysseus.
 There are many proof from the Mycenaean era, several ancient tombs were discovered in the area.
-In the ancient times Kefalonia was under Roman rule, some villages have archeological sites from this era.
+In the ancient times Kefalonia Island was under Roman rule, some villages have archeological sites from this era.
 In the traditional Kefalonian villages, such as in Fiskardo, in Skala or in Agia Efimia beautiful Roman mosaics can be seen, which were villas of noblemen.

 In medieval times the island was under the control of Venetian Empire and Ottoman Empire as well.
 Ottomans conquered Kefalonia first, but the first Turkish rule lasted only for 20 years.
 The Venetian army liberated the island in 1500, and they have built many fortifications on strategic places.
 Under the rule of Venetians Kefalonia fluorished, it was known as a commercial center of the Ionian Islands.